Best sparkling wine: the perfect bubbles for 2025

 • Brut Reserve (England)

-full bodied with plenty of fruit, a layered texture, and a creamy finish
+Body: full bodied with plenty of fruit, a layered texture and a creamy finish.

 • Cava Brut Delicate (Spain)

-light bodied, with aromas of citrus, lime, and green apple
+Body: light bodied, with aromas of citrus, lime and green apple.

-ideal as an aperitif or to accompany fish and savory pastries
+Best for: ideal as an aperitif or to accompany fish and savory pastries.

 • Prosecco (Italy)

-full bodied with soft backbone, toast touch, and persistency
+Body: full bodied with soft backbone, toast touch and persistency.

-it goes well with all food, from fish to white meat
+Best for: it goes well with all food from fish to white meat.

-1. Start with the label: look for terms like Brut, Extra Dry, or Demi-Sec.
-If you’re unsure of your preference, Brut is a reliable choice—balanced, neither too sweet nor too dry.
+1. Start with the label: look for terms like Brut, Extra Dry or Demi Sec.
+If you’re unsure of your preference, Brut is a balanced choice.

-2. Consider the alcohol content: wines around 11–12% ABV are light and easygoing, perfect for casual toasts or aperitifs.
+2. Consider the alcohol content: wines around 11-12% ABV are light, perfect for aperitifs.
 For a dinner with a bit more body, opt for 12.5% or higher.

-3. Match the occasion: fresh, fruity sparkling wines are ideal for picnics or brunches, while elegant, vintage-style bottles suit romantic dinners or gifts.
+3. Match the occasion: fruity sparkling wines are ideal for picnics or brunches while vintage bottles suit romantic dinners or gifts.

-4. Think about food pairings: light bubbles complement sushi, snacks, and salads, whereas crisp, dry sparkling wines balance rich cheeses and fried dishes.
+4. Think about food pairings: pair light bubbles with sushi, snacks or salads and crisp dry wine with rich cheeses and fried dishes.

 These straightforward tips are just as useful for sparkling wine to buy online!

-Rating sparkling wines: the judging process behind top bottles
+Rating sparkling wines: the judging process behind great bottles

-Each year, renowned critics like Jancis Robinson, Tom Stevenson, and Essi Avellan assess sparkling wines using a 100-point scale, focusing on specific qualities that define this unique category:
+Each year, renowned critics like Jancis Robinson, Tom Stevenson and Essi Avellan assess sparkling wines using a 100 point scale, focusing on specific qualities that define each wine category.
+The evaluation criteria for rating sparking wines comprise:

-• Perlage – One of the main factors in rating sparkling wines is the quality and persistence of the bubbles, reflecting both the craftsmanship and the production method.
+• Perlage: one of the main factors in rating sparkling wines is the quality and persistence of the bubbles.

-• Aroma – From fresh citrus to floral and mineral notes, the complexity and clarity of the aromas are essential for a high rating.
+• Aroma: the complexity and clarity of the aromas are essential for a high rating.

-• Aging potential – Wines with greater depth are often rewarded for their ability to age well.
+• Aging potential: greater depth is often rewarded for its ability to age well.

 Which sparkling wine is sweet?

 If you enjoy sweeter sparkling wines, Moscato d’Asti and Asti Spumante are top picks.
-These Italian sparkling wines are sweet, light, fruity, and aromatic—ideal for dessert or casual sipping.
+These Italian sparkling wines are sweet, light, fruity and aromatic, ideal for dessert or casual sipping.
 When browsing, check for terms like “Demi-Sec” or “Sweet” on the label.
-These indicate a higher sugar content and ensure a smooth, sweeter drinking experience.
+These indicate a higher sugar content and ensure a smooth and sweeter drinking experience.

 What is traditional sparkling wine?